Skip to main content

 Research

-My research takes a highly interdisciplinary approach to investigate fundamental social, ethical, economic and technological issues that concern our contemporary society through the lens of Renaissance humanism.
+My research takes a highly interdisciplinary approach to investigate fundamental social, ethical, and legal issues that concern our contemporary society through the lens of Renaissance humanism.

 Academic activities

-I am the Early Modern Co-ordinator and Treasurer of the Italian Research Seminar series of the University of Oxford Italian Sub-faculty for 2025/26.
-I lead the program for inviting visiting academics and distinguished scholars whose research covers the late medieval and renaissance period to present their work to the faculty and stimulate discussion.
+I am the Co-convenor and Treasurer of the Italian Research Seminar series of the University of Oxford Italian Sub-faculty.
+I lead the program for organizing visiting academics and distinguished scholars to present their work to the sub-faculty and to stimulate discussion.

 Selected Publications